ComScore

 What Ingredients Should I Look for in a Hydrating Dog Shampoo?

-After 14 years of veterinary practice, Dr. Lisa knows which ingredients work for dog skin and which work against it.
-She recommends finding options with super moisturizers, like coconut oil, sweet almond oil and sunflower oil.
+After 16 years of veterinary practice, Dr. Lisa knows which ingredients work for dog skin and which work against it.
+When searching for the best dog shampoos for itchy, dry skin, she recommends finding options with super moisturizers, like coconut oil and sweet almond oil.
 Oatmeal is another ingredient in many skin-soothing dog shampoo formulas, as it's a gentle cleanser with anti-inflammatory properties.
 For very sensitive or allergy-prone skin, make sure your dog shampoo is hypoallergenic.

 What Else Can I Do to Hydrate My Dog’s Skin?